 - Low birthweight.
 This is when your baby is born weighing less than 5 pounds, 8 ounces.

 - Being small for gestational age (also called SGA).
 This means your baby is smaller than normal based on the number of weeks he’s been in the womb.

 Babies with these health conditions are more likely to have long-term health problems or even die than babies without the conditions.

 What can you do to help you get the right amount of time between pregnancies?

 Here’s what you can do:

-- You’ve had a miscarriage or stillbirth.
+- If you’re older than 35 or have had a miscarriage or stillbirth, talk to your provider about how long to wait between pregnancies.
+Waiting 18 months may not be right for you.
 A miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.
 A stillbirth is when a baby dies in the womb after 20 weeks of pregnancy.

 Why does getting pregnant again too soon increase your chances for premature birth?